 How To Make Pumpkin Cheesecake Bars

-- Add the pumpkin puree, vanilla, pumpkin pie spice, ginger, cinnamon to the remaining filling and mix until well combined, scraping down the side of the bowl with a spatula as needed.
+Add the pumpkin puree, vanilla, pumpkin pie spice, ginger, and cinnamon to the remaining filling and mix until well combined, scraping down the side of the bowl with a spatula as needed.

 Tips For Perfect Pumpkin Cheesecake Bars

 Firstly you don’t have to worry about cheesecake bars cracking like a big cheesecake, so you don’t need to do any additional treatments like a water bath etc. for baking.

 Parchment paper is a must so that the bars can be easily removed from the pan.
 Make sure it overhangs so you can pick up the entire cheesecake if you would like to cut the pieces outside of the baking dish.